wuuthraad-x/Alvin-Smart-Money-Management-Classification-Challenge/README.md

 - I say "basic EDA" but it is fairly robust in terms of the features I thought of(at least according to me).
 - I used the spacy model to get the enitity from the 'MERCHANT_NAME' column.
-It returns whether the value in 'MERCHANT_NAME' is an ORG(Orginization) or PERSON. using after using .label_
+It returns whether the value in 'MERCHANT_NAME' is an ORG(Orginization) or PERSON. using after using .label_ to get more out of the 'MERCHANT_NAME' column as opposed to just label encoding them.

 ## 3) Modeling